History of the

 the First Miss Deaf Utah in 1979

-Adele stepped down from her role at the 1981 awards ceremony to spend more time with her new family.
-The Miss Deaf Utah Story appointed Shirley Snow as state director and elected Barbara Bass as chairwoman in her place.
-The majority of contestants in the first two pageants were college students in their early twenties.
+Adele, a key figure in the Miss Deaf Utah pageant, made an important decision during the 1981 awards ceremony.
+She chose to step down from her role to spend more time with her new family.
+The decisive moment resulted in the selection of Shirley Snow as state director and the election of Barbara Bass as chairwoman.
+The majority of participants in the first two pageants were college students in their early twenties (The Miss Deaf Utah Story, 1983).

-Adele stepped down from her role at the 1981 awards ceremony to spend more time with her new family.
-The Miss Deaf Utah Story appointed Shirley Snow as state director and elected Barbara Bass as chairwoman in her place.
-The majority of contestants in the first two pageants were college students in their early twenties.
+Adele, a key figure in the Miss Deaf Utah pageant, made an important decision during the 1981 awards ceremony.
+She chose to step down from her role to spend more time with her new family.
+The decisive moment resulted in the selection of Shirley Snow as state director and the election of Barbara Bass as chairwoman.
+The majority of participants in the first two pageants were college students in their early twenties (The Miss Deaf Utah Story, 1983).

 Shirley Snow, the longest-serving State Director